ratabora/RealTimeSearchAndAnalytics/04-solr-ui/README.md

 Introduction
 -------
 This exercise will guide you through the Solr UI.
 Feel free to click around and explore on your own too!
+This exercise is intended to be run on the student's local environment and Solr installation.

 Prerequisites
 -------